Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions

+The typical behavior of a bidisperse colloidal pair is shown in Fig.~\ref{fig1new}(c).
+The pair propels itself due to the imbalance of the effective mutual attraction and is transient, being disrupted by thermal fluctuations.
+Such pair propulsion directly implies a violation of action–reaction symmetry, since reciprocal interactions cannot produce net center-of-mass motion of an isolated pair.
+The velocity distribution $p(v_p)$ [Fig.~\ref{fig1new}(d)], representative trajectories [Fig.~\ref{fig1new}(e)], and the mean square displacement $\langle \bm{x}^2\rangle$ [Fig.~\ref{fig1new}(f)] characterize this motion.
+All probability density functions shown are normalized to unity.
+Their mean speed is 0.51~\SI{}{\micro \meter \per \second}. $\langle \bm{x}^2\rangle$ shows those typical to the self-propelled particles~\cite{Peruani2007-xj} that the motion is ballistic in short timescale($t\lesssim10$~\SI{}{\second}), while it is diffusive in long timescale.

+On larger scales, self-propelled pairs assemble into clusters [Fig.~\ref{fig1new}(g,h)], which repeatedly divide due to ongoing pair formation and separation.

-This repeated cycle of formation and fragmentation prevents the binary-sized system from relaxing into a single static aggregate.
-Instead, the binary aggregates continuously generate small, mobile fragments that keep the entire system in motion.
-Such persistent activity stands in sharp contrast to the behavior of single-sized colloids.
+This repeated cycle of formation and fragmentation prevents the bidisperse system from relaxing into a single static aggregate.
+Instead, the bidisperse aggregates continuously generate small, mobile fragments that keep the entire system in motion.
+Such persistent activity stands in sharp contrast to the behavior of monodisperse colloids.
 Figure~\ref{fig2}(a) shows snapshots and a spatio-temporal representation of aggregation in a system of L particles.
 In this case, the particles rapidly assemble into a crystallized, immobile cluster, and the spatio-temporal plot demonstrates that the dynamics converge almost immediately after the field is applied.

-By contrast, the binary system (S and L particles) shown in Fig.~\ref{fig2}(b) also exhibits rapid initial aggregation, but the resulting clusters do not crystallize.
-Instead, they undergo continuous breakup and merging, directly reflecting the active motion of the S–L pairs.
-This distinction is particularly clear in the characteristic time scales.
-While aggregation in the single-sized system saturates within roughly \SI{50}{\second}, which is consistent with the previously reported timescale~\cite{Ristenpart2004}, the rearrangement processes in the binary system persist for up to \SI{3600}{\second} (Fig.~\ref{fig2}(c)), highlighting the striking difference in their dynamical behavior.
+In contrast to the monodisperse case, bidisperse suspensions (S and L particles) [Fig.~\ref{fig2}(b)] form dynamically reconfiguring clusters that repeatedly fragment and merge while maintaining a finite background density.
+The rearrangement processes in the bidisperse system persist for up to \SI{3600}{\second} (Fig.~\ref{fig2}(c)), highlighting the striking difference in their dynamical behavior.
+This qualitative difference was robust over the range of experimental parameters explored.